BioplatformsAustralia/bpaotu/README.md

 ### Database login

-Start a bash terminal on the db container and run log into pgql with the webapp role:
+Start a bash terminal on the db container and run log into psql with the webapp role:

 ```
 psql -U webapp